Social Listening can greatly benefit your business.

 Besides commenting on social platforms, you can discover how many times you’ve been mentioned on blogs and in the media (as pictured below).
 React to those mentions and use them to develop good relationships with authors of publications.

-So, to do Social Listening right, you should monitor what is being said about your brand and who says it related to the following information:
+So, to do Social Listening right, you should monitor what is being said about your brand and who says it.
+Be sure to monitor:

 Mentions of your company and your products.